LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 image_gallery: 1
 ```

-- **sidebar_behavior** : Define the behavior of the header and sidebar (1: display large sidebar on large screen, medium sidebar on medium screen and header bar on small screenand large
+- **sidebar_behavior** : Define the behavior of the header and sidebar :
+   * 1: Display large sidebar on large screen, medium sidebar on medium screen and header bar on small screen and large
-sidebar is swiped (default), 2: display medium sidebar on large and medium screen and header bar on small screen and medium sidebar is swiped, 3: display header bar on all screens and large
+sidebar is swiped (default)
+   * 2: Display medium sidebar on large and medium screen and header bar on small screen and medium sidebar is swiped
+   * 3: Display header bar on all screens and large
+sidebar is swiped
-sidebar is swiped, 4: display header bar on all screens and medium sidebar is swiped)
+   * 4: Display header bar on all screens and medium sidebar is swiped)
 - **thumbnail_image** : Display thumbnail image of each post on index pages (disable: 0, enable: 1)
 - **read_more_message** : Message displayed after the `<!-- more -->` tag or after 300 characters in post
 - **go_to_message** : Message displayed after the `<!-- more -->` balise or after 300 characters for post with link layout
-- **cover** : Your blog cover picture located in folder `source/assets/images/`.
-Change the default cover image to have an unique blog
+- **cover** : Your blog cover picture located in folder `source/assets/images/`. **Change the default cover image to have an unique blog**
 - **favicon** : Your favicon located in folder `source/assets/images/`
 - **image_gallery** : Display an image gallery at the end of a post which have `photos` variables